MatthiasBart/bachelor-thesis/chapters/3-background.typ

 // describe why peertopeer wlan or bluetooth is not yet suitable for long distance communications,
 // also mention the longest wlan connection, 273km with bigger antennas

-// describe what was used on ios device what frameworks exist. how bluetooth was used and how wifi is now used for ptp connections
+// describe what was used on ios device what frameworks exist. how bluetooth was used and how #gls("wifi") is now used for ptp connections